 They both have similarities, but there are important differences you should know.

-Vintage is used to describe items which were made in the 1920s or later (but not later than 20 years before the present year).
+Vintage is used to describe items that were made in the 1920s or later (but not later than 20 years before the present year).

-It refers to the age of the item, rather than the style of it.
+It refers to the age of the item, rather than its style.